 Author and journalist Rachel Louise Snyder hopes her latest work, a searching look at what she considers a kind of terrorism too often shrouded in silence, can help drive change.

 This spring, Snyder spoke with Diane Rosenfeld, a lecturer on law and the director of the Gender Violence Program at Harvard Law School, about her book “No Visible Bruises: What We Don’t Know About Domestic Abuse Can Kill Us,” which won the 2018 J. Anthony Lukas Work-in-Progress Award given by Harvard’s Nieman Foundation and the Columbia University School of Journalism.
 The title stems from the fact that much domestic violence is “not visible to the naked eye,” said Snyder, and that abusers so often assert their control in unseen ways.
-She offered an example from her book of a husband who threatened to put his pet rattlesnake in his wife’s bed while she slept to keep her in line.
+She offered an example from her book of a husband who threatened to put his pet rattlesnake in his wife’s bed while she slept.

 “Prior to him having the snake, if [his wife] would do something that he didn’t like, he would take the kids and go camping for a night or go to a motel and disappear,” said Snyder.
 “So, he had all the control he needed.”

 Dozens of people attended the Harvard Book Store event in May to hear the two women address what the World Health Organization has deemed a “global epidemic.”
-Many seated amid the stacks indicated they or someone they knew had been the victim of domestic abuse.
+Many seated amid the stacks indicated with a raised hand that they or someone they knew had been the victim of domestic abuse.

 “Look at the hands here,” said Snyder, “well over half the people in attendance.”

-“It’s bad out there, it’s bad,” she said, who has long been driven by stories with “a humanitarian component.”
+“It’s bad out there, it’s bad,” said the author, who has long been driven by stories with “a humanitarian component.”
 In 2010, that impulse took her deep into the work of Suzanne Dubus, a domestic abuse survivor who runs the Jeanne Geiger Crisis Center in Newburyport, Mass., and is credited with helping create a nationally recognized model that predicts domestic violence homicide before it happens.